 Native to North America, Slippery Elm is a deciduous tree that can grow up to about 65 feet in height and 20 inches in diameter.
 It grows mostly in the Appalachian Mountains and the damp forests of eastern North America and southeastern Canada.
 As mentioned previously, another name for the tree is “Red Elm.”
 This is due to its reddish heartwood.
 With long, slender, and green leaves, the branches grow downward and also present densely-clustered flowers.
 A great thing about the tree is that it is very resistant to Dutch elm disease, which plagues other elms.
-However, it does have problems with Elm Leaf Beetles.
+However, it does have problems with the Elm Leaf Beetle(Xanthogaleruca luteola).

 Native Americans used Slippery Elm to create balms or salves to heal wounds, burns, ulcers, psoriasis and other skin conditions.
 They also used it orally to soothe sore throats, relieve coughs, and help with diarrhea and stomach issues.
 Slippery Elm was used during the American Revolution to help treat and soothe the wounds of soldiers.
 The tree is mentioned quite a bit in older literature and today it is widely discussed in alternative medicine writings and reports.
 Currently, there is little scientific research regarding Slippery Elm and its uses, but it is widely recommended to patients with various conditions.

 Slippery Elm contains a substance called mucilage, which is a polysaccharide that becomes a gel when mixed with water.
 The mucilage comes from the inner bark of the tree and is a bit slippery and slimy, hence the name “Slippery Elm”.
-The mucilage does a good job of soothing and coating the mouth, throat, stomach, and intestines, causing much relief from things like Gastroesophogeal Reflux Disease (GERT), Crohn’s Disease, ulcerative colitis, diarrhea, diverticulitis, and Irritable Bowel Syndrome (IBS).
+The mucilage does a good job of soothing and coating the mouth, throat, stomach, and intestines, causing much relief from things like Gastroesophageal Reflux Disease (GERD), Crohn’s Disease, ulcerative colitis, diarrhea, diverticulitis, and Irritable Bowel Syndrome (IBS).